fbpx

 Our approach

-The approach of the Modelling cross-cutting Theme will give us tools to expand our understanding of individual species at specific locations, and at specific times, into a holistic assessment of the ecological response of the Basin to environmental watering.
-It will provide the necessary building blocks to create a Basin-wide model of ecological response that will be a powerful tool in quantifying the overall benefit of Commonwealth environmental water in the Murray-Darling Basin.
+The approach we have used has expanded our understanding of individual species at specific locations, and at specific times, into a holistic assessment of the ecological response of the Basin to environmental watering.
+This work has provided the necessary building blocks to create a Basin-wide model of ecological response that is a powerful tool in quantifying the overall benefit of Commonwealth water for the environment in the Basin.

-One of the primary ways in which modelling will assist in the evaluation of Commonwealth environmental water outcomes is by quantifying those outcomes.
-We already have models of hydrology (water movement), weather and other physical processes for the Murray-Darling Basin.
-These models enable managers to understand the current physical condition of the Murray-Darling Basin and, importantly, to compare that to the condition that would be expected in the absence of environmental water (a so-called ‘counterfactual’).
+One of the primary ways in which modelling has assisted the evaluation of Commonwealth water for the environment outcomes is by quantifying those outcomes.
+We already have models of hydrology (water movement), weather and other physical processes for the Basin.
+These models enable managers to understand the current physical condition of the Basin and, importantly, enable them to compare that to the condition that would be expected in the absence of water for the environment (the so-called ‘counterfactual’).

-While models of many of the physical conditions in the Murray-Darling Basin are well developed, however, there is no single model of ecological response at the Basin scale.
+While models of many of the physical conditions in the Basin are well developed, there is no single model of ecological response at the Basin scale.
 Moreover, the effect of environmental water on ecological response depends on a range of environmental factors, in addition to the volume of water, and so can differ at different locations and times.
-This makes it extremely difficult for managers to create a holistic assessment of the change in ecological condition as a result of environmental watering.
+This makes it extremely difficult for managers to create a holistic assessment of the change in ecological condition resulting from the use of water for the environment.

-This means that the benefits of Commonwealth environmental watering cannot currently be objectively quantified at the scales of many of the management decisions.
-Our work will create the architecture for a Basin-wide ecological model that will move us closer to being able to understand the ‘ecological counterfactual’ for the Basin.
-This will enable managers to quantify the benefits of Commonwealth environmental watering holistically and transparently.
+This means that the benefits of Commonwealth water for the environment cannot currently be objectively quantified at the scales of many of the management decisions.
+Our work created an architecture for a Basin-wide ecological model that moves us closer to being able to understand the ‘ecological counterfactual’ for the Basin.
+This gives managers a framework for quantifying the consequences of Commonwealth water for the environment.

 A dry Narran River channel – upstream from Bangate Bridge – 7 December 2019.
-Photo credit: CEWO
+Photo credit: CEWH

-We will be working closely with the other Themes and Selected Areas to collate data and draw on their detailed knowledge.
-With them, we will be analysing data to capture specific responses to flow for our initial target species in our initial location.
-We will be collating broad-scale data from satellites and models to provide a foundation for our Basin-wide assessment of condition, and undertaking modelling and analyses to understand species interactions and the links between condition in the Basin and the species that we have selected.
+We worked closely with several of the other Themes and Selected Areas to collate data and draw on their detailed knowledge.
+With them, we analysed data to capture specific responses to flow for our initial target species in our initial location.
+We collated broad-scale data from satellites and models to provide a foundation for our Basin-wide assessment of condition, and undertook modelling and analyses to understand species interactions and the links between condition in the Basin and the species that we selected.

-Another important group we will be working with are environmental water managers so that we can understand what measures are most useful for them, and ensure that our outputs are aligned with management needs.
-We will then explore the value of a range of integrative variables and extrapolation measures.
-Throughout, we will be sharing our learnings about how species respond, how such responses can affect other species and how to use our detailed local knowledge to understand other times and places.
+We also worked with environmental water managers so that we could to understand what measures are most useful to them, and to ensure that our modelling outputs are aligned with management needs.
+We explored the value of a range of integrative variables and extrapolation measures.
+Throughout, we shared our learnings about how species respond, how such responses can affect other species, and how to use our detailed local knowledge to understand other times and places.

 Establishing relationships between ecological response and flow regime

-We will work with Flow-MER Themes to provide robust analysis of data to understand and quantify the relationships (and uncertainty) between environmental outcomes and flow for aquatic ecosystems within the Basin.
-We will then use this understanding to generate response relationships to describe and quantify potential ecological conditions as outcomes of the flow regime.
+We worked with the Basin Themes to provide robust analyses of data to understand and quantify the relationships (and uncertainty) between environmental outcomes and flow for aquatic ecosystems within the Basin.
+We then used this understanding to generate response relationships to describe and quantify potential ecological conditions as outcomes of the flow regime.

-Understanding these relationships enables us to then apply this knowledge to new locations within the Basin, with or without Commonwealth environmental water.
-This will enable us to quantify outcomes in unmonitored areas and scale to a basin-wide understanding to support the evaluation of the potential benefits of Commonwealth environmental water at basin-scales.
+Understanding these relationships enabled us to apply this knowledge to new locations within the Basin, with or without Commonwealth water for the environment.
+This let us quantify outcomes in unmonitored areas and scale up to a Basin-wide understanding of the potential benefits of Commonwealth water for the environment.

 Stony creek frog (Ranoidea (Litoria) wilcoxii) in the upper catchment of the Condamine river.
 Photo credit: Danial Stratford